mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 For instance, suppose that the digital twin will be used for predictive maintenance of a major oil company.
 The answers could be:

-1. You have a lot of data coming from sensors
+1. You have a lot of data coming from sensors.
-2. The risks if the model is wrong are high (e.g., a pump failure could cost millions in lost revenue, and risk lives)
+2. The risks if the model is wrong are high (e.g., a pump failure could cost millions in lost revenue, and risk lives).
-3. You are trying to predict the remaining useful life of dozens of valves on hundreds of pumps at hundreds of sites, but you also want to classify the types of failure
+3. You are trying to predict the remaining useful life of dozens of valves on hundreds of pumps at hundreds of sites, but you also want to classify the types of failure.
-4. You need to be able to explain how the model responds to changes in certain variables
+4. You need to be able to explain how the model responds to changes in certain variables.

 The performance of the DT in this context will help you predict failures in  advance and thus reduce downtime, help plan parts inventory, and improve maintenance planning.